 He asserts that everything can be taken from us (he lost his entire family – parents, wife and children – to the Nazis) but there’s one thing which cannot be taken, what he calls, “the last of the human freedoms: to choose one’s attitude in any given set of circumstances.”

 Frankl, in my opinion, came out of Auschwitz victorious; not simply alive, but untainted by the evil that had surrounded him during those years.
 He fought against and vanquished the ugly, instinctive greed and the selfish sense of self-preservation which many prisoners succumbed to in their struggle to survive in the camps.

-I am not qualified to comment on Frankl’s brand of psychotherapy, ‘logotherapy’, which argues that the search for meaning is the principal motivational force for any human being.
+I am not qualified to comment on Frankl’s brand of psychotherapy, ‘logotherapy’, (see our article Frankl and his shadow) which argues that the search for meaning is the principal motivational force for any human being.
 It is his living witness to the human ability to retain autonomy and selflessness in the midst of suffering that has motivated me repeatedly in the tougher moments of my life.

 Frankl writes: “Every day, every hour, offered the opportunity to make a decision, a decision which determined whether you would or would not submit to those powers which threatened to rob you of your very self, your inner freedom.”

 Perhaps lockdown is, after all, the perfect opportunity for us to make a similar decision.

 In lockdown mode these opportunities don’t just fly by, lost in our busy lives.
 We have time to reflect.
 We have time to practise.
 We have time to repeat groundhog day and try to make other choices.
 If you have watched the lovely romcom ‘About Time’, this will resonate … repeating every day and choosing a better response to the situation, a happier, more positive and more grateful response.